 An estimated 36.2 million Latino people were eligible to vote this year, up from 32.3 million in 2020, according to the Pew Research Center.
 This represents 50 percent of the total growth in eligible voters during this time.

-Latinos comprise around 30 percent of the electorate in two key Southwest battlegrounds, Arizona and Nevada, where Trump and Harris are locked in a neck-and-neck race.
+Latinos comprise around 30 percent of the electorate in two key Southwest battlegrounds, Arizona and Nevada, where Trump is leading Harris in the neck-and-neck race.
 Trump lost both states to Biden in 2020.

 Polling released this week by UnidosUS and partner organizations reveals that Latino support for Harris was highest in Pennsylvania (72 percent to 26 percent), a key battleground state where Trump secured 19 electoral votes on election night.
 The poll also revealed that Latino voters were driven to the polls by their concerns over pocketbook issues, including the cost of living, jobs and the economy, housing affordability, and health care costs.
 AnAP VoteCast poll found respondents said Trump is stronger on the economy.